Don’t Get Caught Out By Leaflet Distribution Scams

 Many entrepreneurs or business people new to leaflet distribution consider the possibility of distributing their leaflets inside a local newspaper or magazine.
 This can at first seem attractive due to the cheaper distribution cost per thousand leaflets.
 The reality however is that when your leaflets go through the door without a paper the homeowner must remove it from the letterbox and physically hold it in their hand.
 Unless they actually hold your leaflet they will certainly not be able to read it.
 Leaflets that are delivered inside a newspaper or magazine are often thrown straight in the bin without the paper even being opened.
 At the end of the day it all boils down to a numbers game whereby the reduction in cost offered by the newspaper company to deliver your leaflets is unfortunately accompanied by a massive reduction in the response to your marketing campaign.

 Some distribution companies offer you a slightly reduced price if they put your leaflet through with several other flyers or mail items at the same time.
-Research has shown that whilst the addition of one other flyer usually makes no real difference to the overall response rate, when you add as many as three or four other flyers to your own flyer the response rate decreases significantly.
+Research has shown that whilst the addition of one other flyer usually makes no real difference to the overall response rate, when you add as many as four or more other flyers to your own flyer the response rate decreases significantly.
 This will often mean that overall your profit margin will be reduced.

 All leaflet distribution companies provide the same service